MatthewJohn/gameboy-screenshot-tester/README.md

 | `OUTPUT_IMAGE` | Filename of output screenshot | `output.jpg` |
 | `COMPARISON_IMAGE` | Filename of comparison image that is generated | `comparison.jpg` |

+# License

+This project is licensed under Apache License 2.0.

+Please see `LICENSE` file for full license